One on One Skype lessons now available

 Send me an email to set up a one on one Skype lesson.
 My email address is firstname.lastname@example.org

-My name is Brennan Galley and I am the Canadian Technical Sales Manager for inMusic Canada.
-I tour Canada coast to coast and show musicians how to use innovative instruments, DJ and music production equipment.
-One of the companies I represent is M-Audio.
+My name is Brennan Galley and I was the Canadian Technical Sales Manager for inMusic Canada.
+I toured Canada coast to coast to show musicians how to use innovative instruments, DJ and music production equipment.
+One of the companies I represented was M-Audio.

 M-Audio Accent Module – Review & Feature Demo